oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 title: Analysis of UFC Judging Criteria
 ---

-**Highlights from my Senior Thesis Project at Syracuse University, completed in May 2024.
-My thesis explored which factors matter most in UFC judging and how individual judges value them differently.**
+**My Senior Thesis (completed in may 2024 at Syracuse University) analyzed which factors influence UFC judging and how individual judges value them differently.
+Since then, I’ve expanded the work into a full live UFC analytics platform, which powers real-time judging insights and analysis shared on Twitter.**

 #### Data & Methodology:
-I wrote R scripts to scrape round-by-round scorecard data from MMAdecisions.com and fight statistics from UFCStats.com.
+I wrote R scripts to scrape scorecard data from [MMAdecisions.com](https://mmadecisions.com/) and fight statistics from [UFCStats.com](http://ufcstats.com/statistics/events/completed).

 The fight statistics included significant strikes landed with two different breakdowns: &nbsp;<br>